-The NDP subsystem retrieves EAC data from metering systems for the specified Distributors on the specified date for the report run,and generates EAC Data to Distributor reports (P0222) to send to the Licensed Distribution System Operator (LDSO).
+The NDP subsystem retrieves EAC data from metering systems for the specified Distributors on the specified date for the report run, and generates EAC Data to Distributor reports (P0222) to send to the Licensed Distribution System Operator (LDSO).

 During the production of the reports the data from the partitioned metering system tables are written to intermediate files, and these files are then aggregated into the report files for each LDSO and an exception log.
-A report file will only be generated when metering system data for the specified Distributors are found and there is data to be reported; the exception log will always be created and contains details of the number of metering systemsfound for each Distributoralong with the name of the report file, if one was created.
+A report file will only be generated when metering system data for the specified Distributors are found and there is data to be reported; the exception log will always be created and contains details of the number of metering systems found for each Distributor along with the name of the report file, if one was created.

 Figure 9: NDP EAC Data for Distributor Subsystem

-The EAC Data to Distributor reports will be manually distributed, and thereports are held in sub-directories under the ldso_out directory; refer to section 6.1.As the reports are being manually distributed the archiving process will not purge the files from the server, and this needs to be done manually.
+The EAC Data to Distributor reports will be manually distributed, and the reports are held in sub-directories under the ldso_out directory; refer to section 6.1.As the reports are being manually distributed the archiving process will not purge the files from the server, and this needs to be done manually.
 The NHHDA Operations Guide suggests removing the files when they have been manually distributed; refer to the section on manual report distribution.

 Application Environment